dsi-clinic/the-clinic/README.md

 ## Project Information
 Project descriptions for Winter 2025 will be released at the upcoming information session.

+# Course Logistics

+This section contains information on important logistics and contact information for the clinic.

 ## Meeting times / Simultaneous Enrollment